ngolesueh/SOC-ANALYST-LABS/README.md

 How to Use This Document

-Paste into Word.
-Use Heading 1/2/3 styles for quick navigation and to auto-build a Table of Contents.

 Keep all lab outputs (pcaps, CSVs, screenshots) in your soc-analyst-labs folder and reference them in your Detection Diary.

 When a section feels comfortable, schedule the paired certification (timelines above).